apostrophecms/stagecoach/README.md

 The `sc-proxy` folder also contains an `upstart` script that can start and stop the proxy and the associated apps on an Ubuntu system.
 By copying this script to `/etc/init` on your Ubuntu system you can arrange for your proxy and web apps to be running at all times.
 You can also `start stagecoach` and `stop stagecoach` at any time (as root).

+## Restarting Sites on Reboot

+Drop this in `/etc/rc.local` (on Ubuntu) or otherwise execute it on reboot:

+    cd /opt/stagecoach/sc-proxy
+    bash sc-start-all

 ## Installing Node and MongoDB on Ubuntu

 You don't have to use Ubuntu.
 But if you do, you might find this shell script handy: